antonbabenko/terraform-best-practices/examples/small-terraform/README.md

 ## Features

-This code illustrates how it is possible to:
+This code illustrates how to:

 1. Create new VPC and Internet Gateway
 1. Specify existing VPC and attach Internet Gateway to it